mjfrigaard/seg-ggplot2/README.md

 This document outlines a graph I built for a [Shiny application](https://n3wsandnumb3rs.shinyapps.io/seg-shiny-v-1-3-1/).

-The application takes a single .csv file with two columns containing blood glucose monitor measurements.
-The application assigns a risk factor value and plots the values to visually display the level of clinical risk in potentially inaccurate blood glucose monitors.
+The interface accepts a single .csv file with two columns containing blood glucose monitor measurements.
+These data get assigned a risk factor value, and the Shiny app plots the values to visually display the level of clinical risk in potentially inaccurate blood glucose monitors.
 This graph is referred to as the Surveillance Error Grid (SEG).
+The app also creates summary tables and a modified Bland-Altman plot.

-In the first versions of the application, the SEG graph didn’t look very clean because of the values used to create the underlying plot.
-Below I describe the steps I took to figure out what was going on and how I fixed it.
+In the first versions of the application, the SEG graph didn’t look very clean because of the reference values used to create the underlying plot.
+Below I describe the steps I took to figure out what was going on, and the packages/methods I used to fix it.

 **TOPICS COVERED:**